-The Investment Officers shall attend investment training to include a total of eight hours of training in a two-year period, that begins on the City's first day of the fiscal year (October 1) and ending two consecutive fiscal years after that date (September 30).
+The Investment Officers shall attend investment training to include a total of ten hours of training in a two-year period, that begins on the City's first day of the fiscal year (October 1) and ending two consecutive fiscal years after that date (September 30).
 A newly appointed Investment Officer must attend a training session of at least 10 hours of instruction within twelve months of the date the officer took office or assumed the officer's duties.
 Training must include education in investment controls, security risks, strategy risks, market risks, and compliance with the Public Funds Investment Act.
 The investment training session shall be provided by an independent source approved by the City Council.
 For purposes of this policy, an "independent source" from which investment training shall be obtained shall include a professional organization, an institution of higher education or any other sponsor other than a business organization with whom the City may engage in an investment transaction.
-These include, but are not limited to, Texas Municipal League, Government Finance Officers' Association, Government Finance Officers' Association of Texas, Government Treasurers' Organization of Texas, Texas City Managers' Association, International City Managers' Association, or University of North Texas.
+These include, but are not limited to, Texas Municipal League, Government Finance Officers' Association, Government Finance Officers' Association, International City Managers' Association, or University of North Texas.